 Job Role Summary

-We offer an excellent remuneration and benefits package, which includes a competitive salary, defined benefit pension scheme, share incentive plan, private health care for employees and their families and, where applicable, relocation assistance.
-Onsite facilities, including a gym, make Fawley an enjoyable place to work.
+We offer an excellent remuneration and benefits package, which includes a competitive salary, defined benefit pension scheme, share incentive plan and private health care for employees and their families.

 Job Role Responsibilities

 If successful you will take responsibility for providing quantitative analysis, derivatives expertise, structuring/asset valuation, statistical modelling and opportunity identification to support commercial and trading activities/studies.
 The key deliverables include:

 - Providing quantitative analyses to the EGOT organization, working as part of the front-office team.